coldmayo/KlaudOS/README.md

 # KlaudOS

-The first Klaud themed Operating system!
+The first Klaud based Operating system!

 I watched Star Wars Episode 9 opening night in theaters and Klaud was the main character that stuck with me.
 Years later I was introduced to Operating System development and TempleOS which inspired me further.
 So, I decided I would give back to Klaud by creating this hobby operating system years later.